Combinatorial aspects of exceptional sequences on (rational) surfaces: The global picture

 The only possibility that this construction can violate these intersection properties is that for some $3 \leq i < n$, the intersection $\sigma_1 \cap \sigma_i$ is a two-dimensional cone by itself.
 Then $\sigma_1, \dots, \sigma_i$ cover all of $N_\Q$ for some $i < n$ without closing up to a proper fan.
 Continuing this way, we would end up with a sequence of cones which in counter-clockwise order cover $N_\Q$ several times by ``winding'' around the origin until finally $\sigma_n$ and $\sigma_1$ close up these windings via the triple $l_n, l_1, l_2$.
 We are going to show that there indeed can only be one winding.

-\begin{sub} We first observe that the number of windings does not depend on the existence of objects of rank zero among the $\sh{E}_i$.
-Indeed, if $e_i = 0$ for some $i$, we can use mutation to produce a sequence which only contains objects of nonzero rank.
-As we have seen in Lemma \ref{zeromutationconfiguration}, this is a completely local operation which cannot change the number of windings.
-Therefore we may start without loss of generality with the case that $e_i \neq 0$ for all $i$ and our toric system therefore consists only of $A_1, \dots, A_n$. \end{sub}
+\begin{sub} Recall that in Section \ref{localconstellations} we used the simplified assumption that $e_i \neq 0$ for all $i$.
+We cannot make this simplification in this section, but instead we will make use of the fact that the number of windings does not depend on the existence of objects of rank zero among the $\sh{E}_i$.
+Indeed, as already remarked in \ref{zerojumpremark}, if $e_i = 0$ for some $i$ then we can use mutation to produce a sequence which only contains objects of nonzero rank.
+By Lemmas \ref{zeromutationconfiguration} and \ref{peri2}, this is a completely local operation which cannot change the number of windings.
+This is also true for the converse process, where rank zero objects are created by mutation.
+Our strategy will be to use Corollary \ref{algorithm} in order to create a sequence of the form $\sh{Z}_1, \dots, \sh{Z}_t, \sh{E}_1, \dots, \sh{E}_{n - t}$ to show that the corresponding $\tilde{l}_1, \dots, \tilde{l}_{n - t}$ comprise only one winding. \end{sub}